Geoffrey Ma: Honours and awards

 Ma was awarded the Grand Bauhinia Medal in June 2012 by the Hong Kong Government, and the title of Officier de l’Ordre de la Legion d’Honneur was conferred on him by the French Government in 2015.
 He was elected an honorary bencher of Gray's Inn in 2004, making him the third person in Hong Kong to be conferred with such honour.
 He was made an honorary fellow of Harris Manchester College, Oxford in 2012; he also serves as a member of the advisory board of the Commercial Law Centre at the college.

 On 15 November 2016, Ma was elected as an Honorary Bencher of the Middle Temple.

-Family
+Personal life

 Ma is married to Maria Yuen, who is a Justice of Appeal of the Court of Appeal of the High Court.
 They have one daughter.
-To avoid any possible conflict of interest, Ma would not have heard appeals from cases in which Yuen had sat, nor would he had dealt with any administrative matter concerning her.
+To avoid any possible conflict of interest during his capacity in the Judiciary, Ma has never heard appeals from cases in which Yuen had sat, nor did he ever deal with any administrative matter concerning her.